Slavery and Human Trafficking Statement

 We are serious about our brand because it’s part of our identity and so is our commitment to corporate social responsibility.
 We believe transparency is the best way we can ensure the public that we are doing our best as an ethical corporate citizen.
 In that spirit, we have published our annual statement for slavery and human trafficking, made in compliance with section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking to ensure we prohibit it.

-This past financial year ending 31 March 2019, we took the following key steps to ensure slavery and human trafficking did not occur within our Company or supply chain.
+This past Company financial year ending 30 April 2020, we took the following key steps to ensure slavery and human trafficking did not occur within our Company or supply chain.

 Slavery and Human Trafficking Policies

 Notably, we developed our Slavery and Human Trafficking Policy, which can be found on Coruson.
 We also updated our Supplier Management Policy, which can also be found on Coruson.

 The Company operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations: